alixmatthews/Pcitrea_fm_microbes/16S_qiime_20221004/01_batch_effects/README.md

 This step is to check for batch effects.

 #### Data files in this directory and used for this step:
-- `16S_FR_Run1_manifest.tsv`: manifest file containing metadata and filepaths for Run1 only
+- `16S_FR_Run1_manifest.tsv`: manifest file containing metadata and filepaths for Run1 only (see end of README file for description of variables)
-- `16S_FR_Run2_manifest.tsv`: manifest file containing metadata and filepaths for Run2 only
+- `16S_FR_Run2_manifest.tsv`: manifest file containing metadata and filepaths for Run2 only (see end of README file for description of variables)

 ---